gerryd/cookbook/content/recipe/dishes/oven-baked-ribs.md

 - preheat the oven to 130 °C
 - line the baking dish or roasting tin with aluminium foil (this will help with cleanup later)
 - put the ribs in the dish or tray in single layers, hollow side up
-- cover with more alumimium foil (this is important, as we want the moisture to remain in with the ribs)
+- cover with more aluminium foil (this is important, as we want the moisture to remain in with the ribs)
 - bake the ribs for ~4 hours until they reach an internal temperature of 93 to 95 °C (this will depend on the size and type of your ribs, I suggest overshooting rather than undershooting)
 - take off the aluminium foil
 - set the oven to grill